floodyberry/chacha-opt/README.md

 I've got the Visual Studio project generator working!
 It generates a Visual Studio [2010,2012,2013] solution with projects for a static library, dynamic library, and utility project for both 32 and 64 bits.
 Generated files (exe, lib, dll) are currently placed in `asm-opt/bin/[Release|Debug]/[amd64|x86-32bit]/`.

 It only requires that [yasm.exe](http://yasm.tortall.net/Download.html) be somewhere in the system path for Visual Studio to execute.
-You can place `yasm.exe` in the `vs2010/` directory if you're especially lazy.
+You can place `yasm.exe` in the visual studio directory if you're especially lazy.

     php genvs.php [options]